lenghuang/purplefish-take-home/hr-bot-cli/README.md

   - We should know how to format them since the template (could/is?) stored somewhere central.

 Candidate view is most important here.
 I think a full database viewer with some simple UI components is probably enough for "company view" for now.

+# Version 1.5

+Here, I started struggling a bit.
+I lost context on what the code was doing and every prompt I would stray further away from the original intent.
+Attempts to debug build errors led to it going down more and more of a rabbit hole.
+I decided that I needed to do something more legit for my database solution.
+The AI was trying to recreate it's own repository pattern (as per my initial guidance).
+At this point, I recalled from the prompt that I should probably use some ORM type thing.
+After asking for pros and cons between Drizzle, Prisma, and a few others, I decided to go with Drizzle.
+This version is me starting from scratch but with Drizzle instead.

+As I started implementing this, I noticed some issues with the API.
+Often, there would be interfaces that required one or the other to be called.
+Specifically, there was one that "selected" a template but did not "save" it for use.
+As such, I informed the AI of its temporal locality issue and was able to have it fix it.